p-well/10_coursera/README.md

 User needs to specify amount of courses and name of output Excel file - see example below.
 Excel file will be saved in script directory.

+Script executing without specifying of the argument leads to script running with default values - amount:20, filename - coursera.xlsx.

 # Example of Scripts Launch